 Here’s another reality about criminal justice degrees: not everyone who completes them will get into a law enforcement academy or government jobs, from count to federal.

-So, if you do not get in to an academy or something happens down the line, your bachelor’s degree will support you.
+So, if you do not get into an academy or something happens down the line, your bachelor’s degree will support you.
 Let us say you get injured or become ill while going through the academy; if you are determined unfit to continue the program, your degree could be useful to determine your chances of returning to officer’s boot camp or can save you a desk job.
+Overall, this is a demanding and fast-paced career with personal and professional growth opportunities.

 An unfortunate fact about South Florida is that this is a region known for Medicare fraud.
 According to a recent report issued by the Department of Justice, $340 million worth of fraudulent Medicare claims were submitted by 125 suspects in South Florida during 2018 – and these are just the major cases!
 Smaller healthcare fraud claims are constantly looked into by special investigators hired by private insurance companies.
 As a fraud investigator you can work in your field, whether it is:

-Fraud investigators tend to have a degree and experience in their specialization, so they are know their area in and out.
-A criminal justice degree can serve to enhance your qualifications and understanding of law and criminal activity in such a fraud investigation post.
+Fraud investigators tend to have a degree and experience in their specialization, so they are known their area in and out.
+A criminal justice degree can serve to enhance your qualifications and understanding of the law and criminal activity in such a fraud investigation post.

 This position can be found in both the public and private sectors; depending on your field of specialty, you may even wear a badge and uniform, but you will be assigned to cases instead of patrol routes.